Democratic Republic of the Congo (1990-first combat deaths)

 The year 2013 also marked the signing of the Peace, Security and Cooperation Framework for the Democratic Republic of Congo and the Region.
 In this document, 11 countries acknowledged that stability in the eastern DRC is necessary for peace in the Central African region.
 The document outlined national, regional, and international measures to be taken to bring about peace in the DRC.
 However, continued fighting in the eastern DRC in the following two years hindered progress on these action points.

-The DRC government drew on equipment supplied to the Mobutu regime by China, France, North Korea and the United States, among others.
+During the Mobutu regime, Zaire procured military equipment from China, France, North Korea, and the United States, among others.
 The rebels were supplied by Rwanda and Uganda.
-States involved in the conflict also imported weapons from former Soviet bloc countries such as Georgia and Ukraine.
+Some of these governments also imported weapons from former Soviet bloc countries such as Georgia and Ukraine.

-In 2012 the UN Security Council reported that Rwanda had supported M23 rebels with troop reinforcements, tactical advice and sophisticated military hardware.
-The UN Group of Experts suggested that Rwanda had facilitated the transfer of such weapons systems.
-Local media sources reported that M23 rebels had acquired a number of heavier weapons, including field artillery pieces and anti-aircraft systems, abandoned by FARDC troops.
-The UN Group of Experts reported that M23 rebels received ammunitions deliveries from Rwanda in June, July and August of 2013.
-Support declined after October due to pressure from the United States and the United Kingdom on the Rwandan president.
+In 2012, the UN Security Council reported that Rwanda had supported M23 rebels with troop reinforcements, tactical advice, and sophisticated military hardware.
+The UN Group of Experts suggested that Rwanda had facilitated the transfer of such weapons systems and delivered ammunitions to M23 rebels in June, July, and August 2013.
+Rwanda’s support of M23 declined after October 2013, after the United States and the United Kingdom put pressure on the Rwandan president.
+In August 2016, Riek Machar, South Sudan’s opposition leader, was accused of importing military equipment for Congolese rebel forces (Voice of America).

 The DRC is considered one of the wealthiest countries in the world in terms of untapped natural resources.